-The information listed here is to assist Network Administrators in the color coding of Ethernet cables.
+The information listed here is to assist network administrators in the color coding of Ethernet cables.
 Please be aware that modifying Ethernet cables improperly may cause loss of network connectivity.
-Use this information at your own risk, and insure all connectors and cables are modified in accordance with standards.
+Use this information at your own risk, and ensure all connectors and cables are modified in accordance with standards.
 The Internet Centre and its affiliates cannot be held liable for the use of this information in whole or in part.

 T-568A Straight-Through Ethernet Cable

 The TIA/EIA 568-A standard which was ratified in 1995, was replaced by the TIA/EIA 568-B standard in 2002 and has been updated since.
 Both standards define the T-568A and T-568B pin-outs for using Unshielded Twisted Pair cable and RJ-45 connectors for Ethernet connectivity.
 The standards and pin-out specification appear to be related and interchangeable, but are not the same and should not be used interchangeably.

 Both the T-568A and the T-568B standard Straight-Through cables are used most often as patch cords for your Ethernet connections.
 If you require a cable to connect two Ethernet devices directly together without a hub or when you connect two hubs together, you will need to use a Crossover cable instead.